 Contribution to Provision of Public Amenities and Services (Sec.
 94)

-(a) In accordance with the provisions of Section 94 of the Environmental Planning and Assessment Act 1979 and the Lake Macquarie City Council Development Contributions Plan Charlestown Contributions Catchment - 2015, the monetary contributions in the attached Contributions Schedule must be paid to Council for the purposes identified in that Schedule.
+(a) In accordance with the provisions of the Environmental Planning and Assessment Act 1979 – Sect 7.11 and the Lake Macquarie City Council Development Contributions Plan Charlestown Contributions Catchment - 2015, the monetary contributions in the attached Contributions Schedule must be paid to Council for the purposes identified in that Schedule.

 (b) From the date this determination is made until payment, the amounts of the contributions payable under the preceding clause will be indexed and adjusted at the close of business on: